H4HWV2011/msjarvis-public-docs/thesis/33-spiritual-root-and-mother-carrie.md

 - Mode presets:
   - Specific global configurations turn on stricter safety settings, prioritize certain collections, and select evaluators tuned to questions of care and community impact.
+- Tradition-aware sources:
+  - When this protocol is active, retrieval can give additional weight to collections that contain materials from multiple major religious and philosophical traditions, treated as reference points for care, obligation, and community rather than as authorities that the system itself endorses.
 - Routing preferences:
   - When these settings are active, routing choices tend to favor the path oriented toward meaning and lived experience, as described in earlier parts.
 - Evaluation weighting: